July Events and Celebration Calendar For Teachers

 July 2nd - Amelia Earhart Disappeared - Amelia and her navigator, Fredrick Noonan, where attempting to fly around the world when they disappeared on July 2, 1937 somewhere over the Pacific Ocean between Lae, New Guinea and the Howard Islands.
 Amelia was one of the bravest woman in American history.

 July 3rd - Idaho Joins the Union - July 3, 1890 was a great day for Idaho they became the 43rd state to join the union.
-For more information you can visit this website.
 You are sure to find some really interesting things about Idaho's history here!

 July 4th - Independence Day - On July 4, 1776 the second Continental Congress adopted the Declaration of Independence.
 Every year on July 4th American celebrate their independence with parades, fireworks and back yard barbecues.
 To learn more about Independence day and some fun activities check out this website.

 July 5th - First Mammal Cloned - A lamb named Dolly was the first animal to be successfully cloned on July 5, 1996.
 Dolly was born at the Roslin Institute in Scotland.

 July 6th - John Paul Jones Birthday - John was born on July 6, 1747 he was an American hero during the Revolution War.
 His famous quote came from a question asked about if he was ready to surrender.
 He replied "I have not yet begun to fight."

 July 7th - The Building of the Hoover Dam Began - On July 7, 1930 the building began it was finished in 1936 the dam is considered one of the nations seven modern wonders.
 It is named after president Herbert Hoover and is one of the largest dam's in the world.
 To learn more about the Hoover Dam visit this website.